flowerinthenight/pretty/README.md

 ## Overview

 `pretty` is a simple wrapper tool that prettifies a process's stdout/stderr's JSON output line by line.
 If output line is not a valid JSON, it will just print the line as is.
+It also works even in "follow" mode, such as `tail -f ...` or `kubectl logs -f ...`.

 Example: (normal JSON logs using logrus, redacted)